 October is Breast Cancer Awareness Month, and for over forty years, women have been told that the best way to lower their breast cancer risk is by getting a yearly mammogram.
-But this advice is no longer the best we can offer for prevention.
-Why?…
+But is this the best advice we can offer for prevention.
+Doc Peters thinks otherwise…let’s look at the science.

 In addition, they found an extremely significant problem with this screening tool.
 Thirty percent of the “early breast cancers” detected by mammograms in reality weren’t breast cancers at all and would never have become a problem!
 In other words, for every 2,000 women invited for screening for 10 years, the researchers stated that only one will avoid dying of cancer while ten healthy women will be unnecessarily treated with potentially harmful surgery, radiation, and chemotherapy.